 i.
 “Sarai signifies my lady, or my princess, which confines her dominion to one family; but Sarah signifies either a lady or princess, simply and absolutely without restriction, or the princess of a multitude.”
 (Poole)

 b.
 And I will bless her and also give you a son by her: By emphasizing the word “her,” God made it plain that this son will not come about by another surrogate-mother situation (as with Hagar and Ishmael).
 Sarah herself would give birth, even though it was past her time in life to do so (Sarah was about 90 years old at this time).

 Then Abraham fell on his face and laughed, and said in his heart, “Shall a child be born to a man who is one hundred years old?
 And shall Sarah, who is ninety years old, bear a child?”
 And Abraham said to God, “Oh, that Ishmael might live before You!”

 c.
-Oh, that Ishmael might live before You!
-At the same time, Abraham didn’t really understand God’s promise completely.
-He perhaps thought God simply meant Ishmael would be Sarah’s “spiritual son.”
-Abraham – like all of us – found it hard to trust God for more than what he can conceive of.
+Oh, that Ishmael might live before You: At the same time, Abraham didn’t really understand God’s promise completely.
+He perhaps thought God simply meant Ishmael would be Sarah’s spiritual son.
+Abraham – like all of us – found it hard to trust God for more than what he could conceive of.

 3. (19-22) God repeats the promise and names the child who will come forth from Abraham and Sarah.

 Then God said: “No, Sarah your wife shall bear you a son, and you shall call his name Isaac; I will establish My covenant with him for an everlasting covenant, and with his descendants after him.
 And as for Ishmael, I have heard you.
 Behold, I have blessed him, and will make him fruitful, and will multiply him exceedingly.
 He shall beget twelve princes, and I will make him a great nation.
 But My covenant I will establish with Isaac, whom Sarah shall bear to you at this set time next year.”
 Then He finished talking with him, and God went up from Abraham.